 We've received over 3,500 responses!
 Thank you for your feedback.
 We used your feedback to inform the designer of the final sign.

 The new Food Safety Rating System was designed to advance equity and fairness.
 Here are some ways we incorporated equity and fairness into our system.

-- Our rating methods were designed to fairly measure a restaurant's food safety practices by focusing on trend over time, scale of performance and rating on a curve.
+- Our rating methods were designed to fairly measure a restaurant's food safety practices by focusing on trend over time, scale of performance, and applying the same standards throughout the county.

 - We listened to the concerns of restaurant operators about food safety inspection consistency.
 To address this concern we provided extra training and started peer review inspections where staff conduct inspections side by side to learn from each other.
 This helps make inspectors more consistent with each other.

 - The development of the Food Safety Rating System was a collaborative process which included extensive outreach to restaurants, communities, food safety experts and King County residents.

 Our food safety rating system will be evaluated in collaboration with community partners.
 We are committed to making changes based on evaluation results in order to advance equity and fairness.